-Barbershop offers coronavirus shots, in addition to cuts and shaves.
-Some see it as a national model.
+A new national model?
+Barbershop offers coronavirus shots in addition to cuts and shaves.

 And then there are the clients who see doctors rarely, if at all.
 Brown, The Shop Spa barber, said his customers run the gamut from “judges to trash men to common thieves to street guys to blue collars.
 Every walk of life, you name it, we cut it.”

 He figures he is able to change minds 60 percent of the time.
 “I’m reiterating the facts over and over and over,” he said.
-For many customers, when he asks whether they’ll take the shot, “the answer right now is not just 'Hell no, but ‘Hell no,’ written in bold print,” he said.
+For many customers, when he asks whether they’ll take the shot, “the answer right now is not just ‘Hell no,’ but ‘Hell no,’ written in bold print,” he said.
 His wife and children are among those he has been unable to persuade, including his son, 30, who has told him that a diet of seeds and nuts are the best protection.

 But when he is able to persuade someone because they trust him, “it’s an awesome thing.”